 Final Gravity Too High

 If the final gravity is too high, it could indicate that you mashed at too high of a temperature which produced more long chain unfermentable sugars.
 Beta-amylase which produces most of the simple sugars in a mash gets denatured quickly at temperatures greater than 158° F (70° C).
-Calibrate your thermometer frequently with ice water and boiling water.
+Calibrate your brewing thermometer (buy from MoreBeer.com) frequently with ice water and boiling water.
 If you are high on the strike temperature, don't let it go thinking that it will come into range as it cools.
 By that time most of the beta amylase will be denatured and you will end up with a very viscous overly sweet beer

 Other Solutions to Fermentation Problems